docker-library/docs/teamspeak/README-short.txt

-TeamSpeak is software for quality voice communication via the Internet.
+DEPRECATED; TeamSpeak is software for quality voice communication via the Internet.